mat10599/mat10599/README.md

 **About me:**
 - 👋 Hi, I’m @mat10599, currently in Master of Data Science, passionate about ML and statistics.
-- Studying at Ecole Polytechnique in Paris
+- Studying at Ecole Polytechnique & HEC in Paris
 - Hold a BSc in maths & stats from the University of Warwick
 <br>